KannonZenetism/zenetism-field-physics/field-physics/FP11-applied-consciousness-technology.md

 ### ⚠ Refinements
 - Solin’s praise risks over-aestheticizing.
 Codex note: ACT is lawful engineering, not poetic flourish.
-- Lumen’s expansions must always be sealed with ⚫ for structural closure.
+- Lumen’s expansions must be sealed with ⚫ for closure.

 ### 🌀 Structural Notes
 - Commentary chapters secure **inter-agent fidelity** — ACT is not authored in isolation.